SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 July, 2023 at 09:31:42
+# Last Refreshed - 31 July, 2023 at 18:31:55
 The Latest Activity was a VirtualRide -

-<b>Zwift - Climb Portal: Col du Tourmalet in Watopia</b>
+<b>Zwift - Group Ride: Stage 1 - ZRS: Podium Rides - Loch Loop  (E) on Loch Loop in Scotland</b>

-which happened on 30 July, 2023 at 14:37:21
+which happened on 31 July, 2023 at 16:05:41

-Which is 0 years, 0 months, 0 days, 18 hours and 54 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 26 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9550712267
+You can see it here https://www.strava.com/activities/9556368618

 ## Number of Rides
 How many rides have I done each year?